ibm-cloud-docs/solution-tutorials/solution43-vlan-spanning.md

 ## Related material
 {:related}

-1. Virtual Routing and Forwarding (VRF) is an alternative to the use of VLAN Spanning to connect networks across an IBM Cloud Account.
+1. Virtual Routing and Forwarding (VRF) is an alternative to the use of VLAN Spanning to connect networks across an {{site.data.keyword.Bluemix_notm}} Account.
 VRF is mandatory for all clients using  [{{site.data.keyword.BluDirectLink}}](https://console.bluemix.net/docs/infrastructure/direct-link/vrf-on-ibm-cloud.html#customer-vrf-overview).

 	[Overview of Virtual Routing and Forwarding (VRF) on IBM Cloud](https://console.bluemix.net/docs/infrastructure/direct-link/vrf-on-ibm-cloud.html#customer-vrf-overview)